 Gone by Michael Grant.
 Quinn initially blames God for the FAYZ, much to the chagrin of Astrid, who's a practicing Catholic.

-In the third book, Lord Asriel unites dozens of universes to declare war on God.
+In the third book of His Dark Materials, Lord Asriel unites dozens of universes to declare war on God.
 It turns out that "God" is just the first angel to have come into existence.
 He's unbelievably old, and when the protagonists release him from his crystal cage, he disintegrates into nothingness.
 His regent, Metatron, who was responsible for the evils for which God was blamed, is killed by Lord Asriel and Mrs. Coulter, who drag him into a bottomless pit.

 In Dan Simmons' Illium and Olympos, one of the main characters' life is controlled by Applied Phlebotinum versions of the Greek Gods.
 Knowing he has broken the rules and is about to die he turns the Greeks and Trojans against the Gods.
 Unlike most examples these Gods don't wait for the heroes to find them.
 Instead they try to kill them with nuclear bombs.